-To address professional development needs of its classified and management employees, NOCE has and continues to work with the Dynamic Cultures consultants.
+To address professional development needs of its classified and management employees, NOCE continues to work with Dynamic Cultures.
 During the course of a two-year partnership, Dynamic Cultures offered monthly workshops on leadership skills, customized one-on-one coaching, assistance with developing institutional processes to improve communication and decision-making and a series of workshops on customer service.
-ProD Committee is working on developing a formal annual professional development plan based on the results of the professional development need survey and institutional priorities.
+The ProD Committee is working on developing a formal annual professional development plan based on the results of the professional development need survey and institutional priorities.

-Need for systematic communication of critical NOCE procedures, policies and documents to be embedded in all employee orientations in support of consistency
+Need for systematic communication of critical NOCE procedures, policies and documents to be embedded in all employee orientations in support of consistency.

 NOCE Information Depot is a SharePoint site that was developed to house all school-wide procedures.
 SharePoint was chosen because it is a web-based collaborative platform that integrates with Microsoft Office.
 It provides a secure place to store, organize, share, and access information from any device.
+The WASC Chairs receive information from programs and upload the information.